Roundaway, Sunflower County, Mississippi

 Roundaway is an unincorporated community located in Sunflower County, Mississippi.
 Steiner is located on Steiner-Boyer Road and is approximately 2.5 mi south of Steiner and approximately 4 mi north of Boyer.

+Roundaway is located on the former Yazoo and Mississippi Valley Railroad and in 1939 had a population of 600.

+The community was formerly served by a school.